-Okano, K. (accepted.)
-Transnational migration and urban education in Japan.
+Okano, K. (2017 in press) Transnational migration and urban education in Japan.
 In Pink, Willian T. & Noblit, George W. (Eds.)
 International handbook of Urban Education.
 Springer.

 - Okano, K. (2016b).
 Nonformal education in Japan: Its interface with formal schools’ in Okano, K. (ed), Nonformal education and civil society in Japan.
 London: Routledge.
 Pp.1-16.

 - Okano, K. (2016c).
 ‘The Changing relations between “schools for foreigners” and formal schools in Japan’, in Okano, K. (ed), Nonformal education and civil society in Japan.
 London: Routledge.
 Pp.109-132.